-Rachel is passionate and opinionated about the type of environment she designs for her students.
+Like most educators, Rachel seemed passionate and opinionated about the type of environment she designed for her students.
 Another important point Rachel demonstrated was, along with her outreach described in the previous bricolage, she described her understanding of food culture at her school as well as her desire to change that narrative to emphasize honoring the labor associated with food production and to work against food waste.
-Within the LTS curriculum, students engage in food waste lessons and learn about the food security framework.
-Furthermore, all parts of the food security framework, particularly issues of access and availability, emerged often throughout the interviews.
+It is a common practice amongst discussions of food and hunger to engage with the food security framework, and in my findings, I noticed that particularly issues of access and availability, emerged often throughout the interviews.